chfritz/golog.js/README.md

 as such, because GOLOG requires a different execution semantics than javascript.

 **This is work in progress and nowhere nearly finished.**

+### ToDo List

+- ~~waitFor (state changes)~~
+  - can be implemented as action
+- action return values
+- make actions async (but make them sync at the program execution layer)
+- concurrency
+- interrupts (\varphi -> \delta)
+- procedures
+- a new construct, "either", which is like a non-deterministic choice ("|"), but both programs are executed and the construct is final once either of them is final; to allow procedure overrides and timeouts